Electricity sector in Armenia: Consumer tariffs and billing

 Electricity tariffs are dependent on the time of day (night/day), and the voltage supplied to the customer.
 Tariffs are determined by the Public Services Regulatory Commission of Armenia while wholesale prices are determined by the Settlement Centre CJSC and submitted to Electric Networks of Armenia.

 There were protests (Electric Yerevan) from June to September 2015 over a price increase for electricity, which was increased by 6.93 AMD per kilowatt-hour (AMD/kWh) (~US$0.015/kWh) to 39.78 AMD/kWh (~US$0.0830).
 After protests prices were decreased from August 1, 2016, by 2.58 AMD/kWh (~US$0.0054) from 48.78 AMD/kWh (~US$0.1018) to 46.2 AMD/kWh (~US$0.0964).

 By the end of December 2018 further decrease of tariffs by 10.01 AMD per kWh for socially insecure population was announced.

+Large consumers (not households) can switch suppliers.

 Subsidies

 Depending on the amount of electricity consumed, the Government of Armenia subsidizes electricity bills of consumers who utilize less than 500 kWh of electricity per month.